 Although he is a native of Los Angeles, his heart now belongs to North Carolina.
 Granvel says, “The Triangle has the best of everything... great cultural opportunities, a world-class educational system, and unspoiled natural beauty.”
 Before moving to NC in 2007, he worked in information technology for twenty years.
-He earned a B.A. degree from Vanguard University of Southern CA, and is completing an M.Div. degree at Duke University.
+He earned a B.A. degree from Vanguard University of Southern CA, and his M.A. degree at Duke University.
 He is a published author, and he enjoys photography and nature hikes.

 A native of Salisbury, North Carolina, she received her B.A. in Psychology from UNC-Chapel Hill; Middle Grades Teaching Certification from Catawba College; and a Masters in School Administration from UNC-Charlotte.
 A North Carolina certified school administrator and classroom teacher with nearly 19 years experience in public school education and parental education/training, she plans to complete a Doctorate in Education with a focus on providing multicultural/diversity training for parents and school staff with the goal of improving home-school relationships and the education of African-American males.